 Are you a transfer student?
 Good news.
-You're eligible for significantly more financial aid when you file the FAFSA in October. fafsa.gov
+You're eligible for significantly more financial aid when you file the FAFSA.
+File now. fafsa.gov

 Undocumented students are also eligible for financial aid!
-File the Washington Application for State Financial Aid (WASFA) in October. readysetgrad.org
+File the Washington Application for State Financial Aid (WASFA) now. readysetgrad.org

 Oregon resident?
 The State of Washington's Border Bill allows Oregon residents who live in specific counties to pay resident tuition rates when attending WSU Vancouver part-time (8 credits or fewer per semester).